xAbhidhar/CreditCardFraudDetection/README.md

 #### Visualizing the Data with t-SNE.
 Used tensorflow for building the predictive model.
 After building the model for visualization and analysis used t-SNE to visualize the dataset in two dimensions .
 # Algorithms
- The project will use neural network for detectig frauds.
-Will use tensorflow library.
+ The project will use neural network for detectig frauds using tensorflow library.

  # Tools and libraries
  ### Python
  ### Jupyter notebook
  ### Tensorflow
  ### Pandas